by Marty Dodson

 The more people you write with, the better chance that one of your co-writers will get a cut or get a writing deal which also helps YOU.
 This is how I got my writing deal.

 Letting people know what’s going on with your writing is important.
-Last year, I had one of my best years ever as a writer.
+I remember a year that I had one of my best years ever as a writer.
 I ran into my BMI rep and he said “Man, what’s going on?
 I thought you disappeared.”
 Not good.
 I started tweeting and writing Facebook posts about everything I had going on.
 The next time I saw him, he said “Man you are on fire!”
 Reality had not changed, but perception had.

 They are one of the primary ports of entry for new songwriters.
 Getting one of their reps behind you can be HUGE for your career.